Category:

 Early Life

 Mariah's self-titled debut album was released on June 12, 1990.
 Columbia reportedly spent $1 million promoting the record.
-Sales were slow at first but eventually the album would eventually be certified 9X platinum in the US alone, selling more than 15 million copies worldwide.
+Sales were slow at first, but eventually, the album was certified 9X platinum in the US alone, selling more than 15 million copies worldwide.
+The album featured hits like "Vision of Love," "Love Takes Time," "Someday," and "I Don't Wanna Cry."
+All four songs reached No. 1 on the Billboard Hot 100, a rare feat that immediately established her as a dominant force in pop music.
 The album reached number one on the Billboard charts and earned her a Grammy for Best New Artist and Best Female Pop Vocal Performance.

-Her success was not short-lived at all.
-Her next album "Merry Christmas" was also a monster, selling more than 15 million copies worldwide.
-Her next three albums would sell 20 million, 10 million and 8 million copies worldwide, respectively.
+Her next album, "Merry Christmas," was also a monster, selling more than 15 million copies worldwide.
+Her next three albums would sell 20 million, 10 million, and 8 million copies worldwide, respectively.

 Ethan Miller/Getty Images